wannoye/UC-Enrollment-Samples/README.md

 ## "vos_mon.sh" Bash Script:

-Bash script for creating the vos_mon monitoring user on Cisco VOS Appliances.
+Script for creating the vos_mon monitoring user on Cisco VOS Appliances.
 A privilege level 1 account is created and tested with many errors being accounted for.
 Script status is printed to the terminal, a device completion report is saved in a text file.